tc39/notes/meetings/2016-05/may-24.md

 MM: VMs have a very minimalistic instruction set, explicit loop construct which is the only difference from a normal set.
 The designers wanted a very explicit contract with the user when they want to see stack frames.
 Calls should always generate frames, loops not, they wanted to be explicit about this.
 User experience through the debugger is an important part of language design.

-MS: there is tail call in C++.
+MLS: there is tail call in C++.
 We get telemetry with frames elided, we deal with these.

 EFT: By turning off the optimisers.

-MS: Even so, we are able to just from the telemetry, without necessarily recompiling.
+MLS: Even so, we are able to just from the telemetry, without necessarily recompiling.

 DE: you reason about which things are inline, and which things are tail called.

-MS: typically you care about the last 5 frames.
+MLS: typically you care about the last 5 frames.
 That is sufficient to get the job done.

 YK: we dont necessarily want the c++ debug experience to be that for Js developers.
 You aren't necessarily able to do this reasoning all the time.